GOP’s DeSantis visits Whitmer’s Michigan, the ‘anti-Florida’

 DeSantis and Republicans have begun rolling back restrictions that were implemented after the 2018 school shooting in Parkland.
 DeSantis signed a bill Monday that will allow carrying concealed guns without a permit.
 He has said he wants to allow people to openly carry guns.

-“You don’t need a permission slip from the government to be able to exercise your Second Amendment rights,” DeSantis said at a Georgia gun store on March 30.
+In Michigan, Democrats are close to passing an 11-bill gun safety package that Whitmer has said she will sign, including red flag laws and safe storage requirements, following a shooting at Michigan State University in February.

-In Michigan, Democrats are close to passing an 11-bill gun safety package that Whitmer has said she will sign, including red flag laws and safe storage requirements.
-A Michigan State University shooting in February was the state’s second school shooting in 15 months.
+Associated Press writer Anthony Izaguirre in Tallahassee, Florida, contributed to this report.